 Because freight shippers have traditionally been involved only in the first and middle mile, it takes them longer to deliver freight shipments over the last mile.
 It’s common practice for freight carriers to deliver 4 standard B2B shipments in the same time frame required to deliver just one B2C shipment.

 Further, carriers like FedEx and UPS are technology companies just as much as they are freight companies.
-As it stands today, freight companies simply aren’t equipped with the technological capacity to handle the exponential strain that eCommerce is putting on the industry.
+As it stands today, freight companies can’t handle the strain that eCommerce puts on the industry.

 2. Pricing Models

 LTL freight relies on possibly the most complex pricing model offered by any transportation mode.
 Pricing is based on the shipment’s dimensions, density, “stowability,” and what type of commodity is being shipped.

 Freight shipping is also governed by complex tariffs dating back many decades.

 Most product types, like farm equipment and food, are governed by differing sets of rules.
 It’s nearly impossible to determine pricing of a shipment unless the freight carrier already has a deep understanding of the commodity being shipped and the rules and laws around said commodity.

 Fun fact: LTL carriers still accept and process 75% of their tenders on paper.
 As an industry, LTL carriers handle about 640k shipments per day.
 This means that just shy of half a million shipments per day need to be touched, reviewed and keyed into a system by a human.

 Compare that to parcel carriers, who handle approximately 47 million shipments per day, yet process less than 5% of their tenders using paper.